Unbiased Krylov subspace method for the extraction of ground state from lattice correlators: Introduction

 One possible strategy to tackle this issue is to design operators that couple more strongly to the ground state and less to the excited states.
 The variational method \cite{Michael:1985ne,Luscher:1990ck} is proposed to optimize the operator, which is formulated using the Generalized Eigenvalue Problem (GEVP).
 The re-based GEVP~\cite{RBC:2023xqv} reduces the set of bases and further optimizes the method.
 However, it does not assure that unwanted excited states are sufficiently eliminated with a given set of bases.

 Another approach is to determine the eigenvalues and eigenvectors of the transfer matrix that describe the time evolution of the lattice correlators \cite{Wagman:2024rid,Hackett:2024xnx,Hackett:2024nbe,Chakraborty:2024scw, Ostmeyer:2024qgu, Abbott:2025yhm, Ostmeyer:2025igc}.
 Although the explicit form of the transfer matrix $\mathcal{\hat{T}}$ is not known, the correlators can be viewed as matrix elements of $\mathcal{\hat{T}}^t$ ($t$ is a positive integer), that span a Krylov subspace.
 The Lanczos algorithm or the GEVP method is applied to obtain the eigenvalues and eigenvectors corresponding to individual eigenstates.
 The method itself is valid as far as large enough time separation $t$'s are included, but a problem arises when the data have statistical noise.
 It appears as spurious eigenvalues that do not correspond to any states, and the authors of \cite{Wagman:2024rid,Hackett:2024nbe,Hackett:2024xnx,Abbott:2025yhm} introduced a generalization of the Cullum-Willoughby test \cite{CULLUM1981329,Cullum:2002} with the Lanczos algorithm to eliminate them.

-In the context of the GEVP method, a low-rank approximation to circumvent the spurious eigenvalues and a noise filtering method assuming the Gaussian distribution of eigenvalues are also proposed \cite{Chakraborty:2024scw, Ostmeyer:2025igc}.
+The Prony method and its extensions were also developed and applied to evaluate energy levels \cite{10.1007/3-540-28504-0_14,Beane:2009kya,Cushman:2019tcv,PhysRevE.102.043303,Fleming:2023zml}.
+Indeed, the Prony method has been shown to have an algebraic relation to the GEVP method constructed using the Hankel matrix $H_{ij}(t)=C(i+j+t)$ of the lattice correlator $C(t)$, and it is equivalent to the Lanczos alrorithm \cite{Fischer:2020bgv,Ostmeyer:2024qgu,Chakraborty:2024scw}.
+In order to circumvent spurious eigenvalues, various approaches are proposed in the context of the GEVP formulation, {\it e.g.} a noise filtering method assuming the Gaussian distribution of eigenvalues \cite{Chakraborty:2024scw}.
+In a recent publication, a truncation of the Hankel matrix is shown to provide a very close approximation of the $\chi^2$-function \cite{Ostmeyer:2025igc}.